 - Prior overuse of alcoholic drinks (frequency and quantity of their use of alcohol)

 - Current drug and alcohol use

-- Having a poor credit and reputation history like debt management and filing of bankruptcy
+- Having a poor credit and reputation history like debt management and filing of the bankruptcy

-- Past actions and behaviors in opposed of the normal rules of the society such as publishing inappropriate posts on social networks from yourself
+- Past actions and behaviors in opposed to the normal rules of the society such as publishing inappropriate posts on social networks from yourself

-- Poor work history and experience like unreasonable resignation instead of termination from employment and excessive absenteeism
+- Poor work history and experiences like unreasonable resignation instead of termination from employment and excessive absenteeism

 - Any criminal behaviors such as cheating a company or stealing money

 - Undesirable personality traits or habits in police employment